rubenarslan/formr.org/README.md

 Hi Petunia!

-This is a graph showing how <strong>your mood</strong> fluctuated across the 50 days that you filled out our diary.
+This is a graph showing how **your mood** fluctuated across the 50 days that you filled out our diary.

 ### Graph